 Using Shipping Tubes

-The 2 or more inches is especially important since it will act as cushioning, so the edges of the print are less likely to be damaged or crimped when the tube gets dropped on one end.
+The 2 or more inches are especially important since they will act as cushioning, so the edges of the print are less likely to be damaged or crimped when the tube gets dropped on one end.
 Instead, the Kraft paper takes the brunt of the force.
 You can also consider stuffing the ends with bubble wrap or more Kraft paper if you have room and feel it is necessary.

 How Price is Affected

 Choosing a flat mailer or a tube will affect your cost.
 Take for instance a 12×18 print.
 To safely ship it flat, we contain it in the 17×21 flat mailer I mentioned above.
 Alternatively, you could ship it in a shipping tube that is only 16 inches long.
 But be aware that the same 17×21 will be too heavy for first-class mail so if you were to go that route you would easily pay $10 plus to ship it anywhere in the U.S. If shipped in a tube, that same print might qualify for first class mail and be substantially less.